WAAAlex1/agile-hw/lab3/README.md

 ## Exercise

 Implement a generic component that performs a simple operation.
 Add tests to verify its functionality with different data types.

+Feel free to decide on your own component.
+However, if you need some ideas:
+- A generic 4:1 multiplexer
+- A generic buffer with read/write signals and indication of empty/full
+- A generic FIFO queue with configurable depth (a bit advanced, could use the buffer from above)